The EJ Foote Sanctuary in Buderim is a beautiful 9-hectare area comprised of rainforests and running streams.

 EJ Foote Sanctuary, BBQ, Tables, Walking Loop Trail Map, Buderim QLD

-It’s interesting to note that the land area was actually a gift from the local Foote family to the community association, referred to as the Buderim War Memorial Community Association.
+It’s interesting to note that the land area was a gift from the local Foote family to the community association, referred to as the Buderim War Memorial Community Association.
 In 1948, the area was named in honour of Eric Foote, the family son who was killed during the First World War.

-Today, EJ Foote Sanctuary is a tranquil, verdant gem where one can go to have a break and be one with nature.
+Today, EJ Foote Sanctuary is a tranquil, verdant gem where one can have a break and be one with nature.
 Burn some calories while exploring a breathtaking view as you walk, jog, or run the scenic walking trail among the woods.
 There are several paths to choose from, each with varying difficulties.
 A short circuit is relaxing to explore and is equipped with benches to rest on.

 The flora in itself is impressive: these include tree ferns, eucalyptus, eugenias, and melaleucas.